 Associate of Fine Arts: Illustration

-NEW!
-Tracks for Illustration 2015/2016: Book & Editorial Illustration, Sequential Art and Comic Art
+Tracks for ILLUSTRATION: Book & Editorial Illustration, Sequential Art and Comic Art

 Book and Editorial Track – Book illustration is visually interpreting a narrative for children, young readers, or adults using a cohesive style and technique.
 Editorial illustration employs a strong conceptual component, visually translating a message regarding current events, business, social, political or cultural issues.